-The following programs are approved programs for the main campus located in Los Angeles, CA. The Department of Health Services has approved our Nurse Assistant Program and Home Health Aide Program since June of 2005 and December of 2005 respectively and our Phlebotomy Technician Program since January of 2006.
+The following programs are approved programs for the main campus located in Los Angeles, CA. The Department of Health Services has approved our Nurse Assistant Program and December of 2005 respectively and our Phlebotomy Technician Program since January of 2006.
 AC's Vocational Nursing Program has been approved by the Board of Vocational Nursing and Psychiatric Technicians since November of 2006.
 Angeles College's Los Angeles campus has been approved for the training of Veterans and eligible persons under the provisions of Title 38, US code effective January 2009.
 Angeles College has been accredited by the national accrediting agency, ABHES, since July of 2009.
+The Nurse Assistant and Phlebotomy Technician Certificate Programs have been approved by ABHES since 2009.
 The Medical Assistant Certificate Program has been approved by ABHES since 2010.
 The Bachelor of Science in Nursing (RN to BSN) has been approved by BPPE and ABHES since 2014.
 In the June of 2015, The Bachelor of Arts in Business Administration has been approved by ABHES.